 Phase 2: We visit your office to map your data

 We meet with the relevant key people in your organisation to discuss and map as to how your organisation uses data and would like to use data.

 Then, back at our own offices, we draft the new plans, policies and procedures for you (or augment your existing ones).

 The most common cause of data breaches is human error; it's one thing to rewrite the rulebook, but it's often something else entirely to actually implement it and affect changes in staff behaviour to meet it.
 We provide training and support at all levels to help you to embed your new plans, policies and procedures with your staff.

 Demonstrate that you have prepared

-	The organisations that we have assisted to the conclusion of Phase 3 are presented with our 'GDPR Prepared' mark.
+The organisations for whom we've conducted work up to the point of training are presented with our 'GDPR Prepared' mark.

 There's no underestimating the importance of effective preparation for GDPR; this mark communicates to your staff, clients, suppliers and others that you have put in place processes intended to support best practice for data protection.

 Having received the mark, you can choose to display it on your website, in email signatures, on business cards and stationery, in social media and elsewhere.